Model Checking Flat Freeze LTL on One-Counter Automata: Preliminaries

 \subsection{Model Checking Freeze LTL on One-Counter Automata}

-\emph{Freeze LTL}~\cite{DemriLS08} is an extension of Linear Temporal Logic that can be used to specify properties of data words.
+\emph{Freeze LTL}~\cite{DemriLS10} is an extension of Linear Temporal Logic that can be used to specify properties of data words.
 A data word is a (finite or infinite) sequence of symbols, each of which consists of a letter from a finite alphabet and another letter, often referred to as a \emph{datum}, from an infinite alphabet.
 Freeze LTL is one of a variety of formalisms that arise by augmenting a temporal or modal logic with variable binding.
-Given a finite alphabet $\Sigma$ and set of \emph{registers} $R$, the formulas of Freeze LTL are given by the following grammar

-where $a\in \Sigma$ and $r\in R$.
-In addition to standard LTL, Freeze LTL contains an atomic freeze formula $\uparrow_r$ and a freeze operator $\downarrow_r$.
+Given a finite alphabet $\Sigma$ and set of \emph{registers} $R$, the formulas of Freeze LTL are given by the following grammar where $a\in \Sigma$ and $r\in R$.
+In addition to the standard LTL connectives, Freeze LTL contains an atomic freeze formula $\uparrow_r$ and a freeze operator $\downarrow_r$.
 We write $\FLTL$ for the set of formulas of Freeze LTL.
 A \emph{sentence} is a formula in which each occurrence of a subformula $\uparrow_r$ is in the scope of an operator $\downarrow_r$ (for the same register $r$).

 In general, formulas of $\FLTL$ are interpreted over data words which have $\Sigma$ as their finite alphabet and an arbitrary infinite alphabet.
-In this paper we are interested in a particular kind of data word, namely those arising from valid computations of 1-CA, and we directly define the semantics of $\FLTL$ over such computations, assuming that the alphabet $\Sigma$ is the set of control locations of the 1-CA and that the infinite alphabet for data words is $\N$.
+In this paper we are interested in a particular kind of data word---namely those arising from valid computations of 1-CA. We directly define the semantics of $\FLTL$ over such computations, assuming that the alphabet $\Sigma$ is the set of states of the 1-CA and that the infinite alphabet for data words is $\N$.
 In this context $\downarrow_r$ can be seen as a binding construct that stores in register $r$ the counter value at the current position in a computation, while $\uparrow_r$ tests whether the counter value at the current position is equal to the content of register $r$.
 Formally, define a \emph{register valuation} to be a partial function $f:R\rightarrow\mathbb{N}$ and consider a valid infinite computation

 of a 1-CA $\mathcal{C}$.
 We define a satisfaction relation $\pi,i\vDash_f \varphi$ specifying when an $\FLTL$ formula $\varphi$ is satisfied at position $i$ in $\pi$ under valuation $f$:

 where $f[r \mapsto c]$ is the function that maps $r$ to $c$ and is otherwise equal to $f$.
 Note that the clauses for the Boolean and LTL connectives are defined in the same way as for standard LTL.